pradeep3sep/interviewquestion/README JavaScript.md

 > ### Call, Apply, and Bind

 - Call, Apply, and Bind : It is use for `function borrowing`
-- Function borowwing allows us to use the method of one object on another object without having to make a copy of that method and maintain it in two separate places.
+- Function borrowing allows us to `use the method of one object on another object` without having to make a copy of that method and maintain it in two separate places.

 #### **Call**
 - **Use:** It is used for function borrowing.